madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 ### 13th of February, 2019

-  - Before You Love by Frenic, so that you can dance on your own.
+  - Before You ~~Love~~ Leave by Frenic, so that you can dance on your own.
   - Summon the Fire by The Comet is Coming.
 Just some good modern Jazz.
   - Finally, there's a song by a good friend of mine.
 It has no lyrics, but the journey it takes you could not have been clearer if it was spelled out.
 I'd